-In my last post I looked at the 2013 Long-Term Reliability Assessment issued by NERC, the North American Electric Reliability Corporation.
+In my last post I looked at the 2017 Long-Term Reliability Assessment issued by NERC, the North American Electric Reliability Corporation.
 In that post, I focused on a grid-wide perspective.
-In this post, I’ll offer a few thoughts about Missouri.
+In this post, I’ll offer a few conclusions in the report that pertain to Missouri.

-In the Northeast, the largest power outages have been caused by relatively small failures at specific locations that caused underloads or overloads, which then cascaded into region-wide outages.
-But not so in Missouri.
-Here, the largest power outages have been caused by storms that destroyed transmission lines, most of which are in the local transmission grid.
+In Missouri, however, the largest power outages have been caused by storms that destroyed transmission lines, most of which are in the local transmission grid.
 (See Electrical Outages from Storms Increase.)
 The 2013 Long-Term Reliability Assessment does not cover the local transmission grid, and it does not seek to evaluate the potential for damaging storms.
+Thus, the findings of the report deal with important planning issues for The Grid in Missouri, but they don’t address the historical reasons for our power outages.
+I will look at weather-related power outages in Missouri in the next post.

 The resource adequacy of Missouri’s grid depends on where you are.
-The western portion of the state, (see map at right) belongs to the Southwest Power Pool (SPP) reporting region.
-The SPP 10-year compound growth rate in demand for electricity is 0.89% during the summer and 0.85% during the winter.
-The anticipated reserve margin is projected to fall from 35.71% in 2014 to 28.64% in 2023, well above NERC’s 14.2% target.
+Some western portions of the state, including Kansas City, (see Figure 1) belong to the SPP reporting region (Southwest Power Pool).
+The SPP 10-year compound growth rate in demand for electricity is 0.56%.
+The anticipated reserve margin is projected to fall from 32.43% in 2018 to 19.85% in 2027, but remain well above NERC’s 12.00% target.

-The central portion of the state belongs to the SERC-N reporting region.
-The SERC-N 10-year compound growth rate in demand for electricity is 1.41% during the summer and 1.01% during the winter.
-The anticipated reserve margin is projected to fall from 26.75% to 12.49% in 2023, falling below NERC’s 14.2% target in that year.
+The central portion of the state belongs to the SERC-N reporting region (SERC Reliability Corporation–North).
+The SERC-N 10-year compound growth rate in demand for electricity is projected to be 0.38%.
+The anticipated reserve margin is projected to fall from 21.45% to 17.18% in 2027, still above NERC’s 15.00% target.

-The bottom line is that we are entering a period of uncertainty with regard to our national bulk electricity grid.
-New legislation made it mandatory for all participants in The Grid to participate in NERC, and it gave NERC regulations the force of law.
+These conclusions are more hopeful than those reached in the 2013 Long-Term Reliability Report.
+The primary reasons are that demand growth is projected to slow, fewer power plant retirements are projected to occur, and utilities have become better at forecasting demand and outages.
+That notwithstanding, we have entered a period of uncertainty with regard to our national bulk electricity grid.
+A few years ago legislation made it mandatory for all participants in The Grid to participate in NERC, and it gave NERC regulations the force of law.
 These changes hold out the potential for increased reliability and improved operations.
-On the other hand, many factors combine to represent threats to the long-term reliability of The Grid: environmental regulations that will force the retirement of coal-fired generating capacity, the retirement of nuclear generating capacity that has reached the end of its useful life, new generating sources that provide constantly varying amounts of power to The Grid, and uncertainty surrounding demand side management programs.
+On the other hand, many factors combine to represent threats to the long-term reliability of The Grid: aging infrastructure, environmental regulations that will force the retirement of coal-fired generating capacity, the retirement of nuclear generating capacity that has reached the end of its useful life, new generating sources that provide constantly varying amounts of power to The Grid, and uncertainty surrounding demand side management programs.

 North American Electric Reliability Corporation.
 2013.
 2013 Long-Term Reliability Assessment. http://www.nerc.com/pa/RAPA/ra/Reliability%20Assessments%20DL/2013_LTRA_FINAL.pdf.